mosheliv/tensortrt-yolo-python-api/README.md

-# Tensort api for the deepstream yolo implemetation
+# TensorRT api for the deepstream yolo implemetation

 This is a work in progress, but it works for me...
 It is rough around the corners and lots of place for improvment - feel free to contribute: